net-vinothkumar/selenium-demo/README.md

 You can also select specific scenarios to execute using `-Dcucumber.options="--tags @your_tag"`.
 More info about tags and how to combine them [here](https://github.com/cucumber/cucumber/tree/master/tag-expressions).

-## Hiptest ##

-Feature files can be handled with Hiptest, a test management platform.
-To get started with Hiptest, go [here](https://hiptest.com/start/tutorials/getting-started-with-behavior-driven-development/).
-Features files in this project were exported directly from an [Hiptest project](https://app.hiptest.com/projects/102008) using [Hiptest publisher](https://github.com/hiptest/hiptest-publisher).
-Credentials to access the project are the following.

-- _login:_ automated-tests@lumiererouge.net
-- _password:_ Eth7S9#